nus-cs2113-AY2021S1/tp/docs/team/chanjianhao.md

 # Chan Jian Hao - Project Portfolio Page

-## Overview
+## Project: AniChan

 **AniChan** is a desktop application created for anime translators to help efficiently manage their workload and time.
-It has a wide variety of tools that can help improve their workflow efficacy and translation accuracy. **AniChan** is built for fast-typists, as such the user will interact with it through a CLI.
+It has a wide variety of tools that can help improve their workflow efficiency and translation accuracy. **AniChan** is built for fast typists, as such the user will interact with it through a CLI.
 It is written in Java with almost 14K LOC.

-### Summary of Contributions

-Given below are my contributions to the project.

 ### Summary of Contributions

 *   **New Feature:** Added the ability to create `User`.
     *   What it does: On first execution, prompts user for his name and gender to create `User` profile.
     *   Justification: This feature allows program to know user better so that program may greet user appropriately as part of good user experience we hope to provide.